-We will seek to collaborate with other institutional investors to effect change in investee companies where we consider it appropriate, consistent with the investment policy of the Company and having considered potential legal and regulatory consequences (including conflicts of interest and insider information).
+We will seek to collaborate with other institutional investors to effect change in investee companies where we consider it appropriate, consistent with the investment policy of the relevant Fund and having considered potential legal and regulatory consequences (including conflicts of interest and insider information).

-We share our thinking and collaborate including in promoting sustainability issues to investee companies as well as more generally by participating and/or speaking at conferences and seminars.
+We share our thinking and collaborate including in promoting sustainability issues to investee companies (e.g. through the UN-PRI Clearinghouse) as well as more generally by hosting, participating and/or speaking at conferences and seminars and through the WHEBAM blog.